-- The agency or technology provider maintains an operations role, providing campaign strategy, execution, and insights. channel planning, budgeting and processing assistance. - The technology/platform provider either acts in a selfservice coaching or managed service capacity (including campaign management, ad operations and analytics).
-Generally, the brand wants to eventually manage campaigns directly, but may need technology talent as an interim solution while staffing changes and additions are being made. - The technology provider acts in a managed service capacity for campaign management and has weekly performance meetings with the brand. - Larger quarterly reviews and other sessions occur between the brand and the technology provider.
-The agency has separate operations-related meetings with the brand.
+- The programmatic partner or vendor maintains an operations role, providing strategy, execution, and insights. - The programmatic partner or vendor either acts in a selfservice coaching or managed service capacity.
+Generally, the agency wants to eventually manage campaigns directly, but may need technology talent as an interim solution while staffing changes and additions are being made. - The programmatic partner or vendor acts in a managed service capacity for campaign management and has weekly performance meetings with the agency. - Larger quarterly reviews and other sessions occur between the agency and the programmatic partner or vendor.
+The agency has separate operations-related meetings with brand clients.